Galileo2010/openshift-workshop/README.md

 ```

 #### Auto triggering
-* Define your `Secret` before actually doing it.
+* Define your **Secret** before actually doing it.
     ```console
     oc create -f openshift/service/github-webhook-secret.yaml
     ```
-* Update `BuildConfig` to allow auto build triggering when there is new change is checked in codebase.
+* Update **BuildConfig** to allow auto build triggering when there is new change is checked in codebase.

-    Edit the template by,
+    Edit the **BuildConfig** for _product-service_ by,
     ```console
     oc edit template api-services-template
     ```
-    Update `BuildConfig` by adding another trigger.
+    Update **BuildConfig** by adding another trigger.
     ```yaml
     triggers:
       - type: "GitHub"
         github:
+          secretReference:
-            secret: "service-webhook-secret"
+            name: "service-webhook-secret"
     ```
+* Copy Webhook url from OpenShift console

+    ```console
+    oc describe bc/product-service
+    ```

+* Config Webhook in github

+    * Go to Settings of repo https://github.com/#YOUR_ACCOUNT#/openshift-workshop.git

+    * Click Webhooks item to add Webhook

+    * Paste the webhook URL in field Payload URL, select application/json in Content type field, click disable ssl verification

+    * Github will test the webhook automatically, if succeed, it will place a green mark before the url.

 To verify the auto triggering, make another change to `ProductController` then commit and push the change to check.

+> Unfortunately you can not verify when the OpenShift access has networking limit.

 #### CI/CD Model
 ![CI/CD Model](images/ci-cd-model.png)